lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * Chapter 1.
 Introducing Advanced Nuxt Web Development

     Get to know the abstract of this course, who it is for, and what it will cover, as well as the course requirements and where to download the example code files.
+Get to know Composition API and its benefits comparing to Option API.
 Start a Nuxt project with Nuxi (Nuxt scaffolding tool).
 Explore Nuxt's project structure such as the `/pages/` and `/assets/` directories.
 Learn to customize your Nuxt app with the `nuxt.config` and `.env` files.

     * Knowing the Course
+    * Migrating to Composition API from Option API
     * Knowing Nuxt and Starting Nuxt projects
     * Exploring the Nuxt Project Directory Structure
     * Making Custom Configurations in Nuxt Projects

 * Chapter 2.
+Creating Pages, Layouts, Composables, Plugins, Utilities, and Middleware

+    Create static and dynamic pages and static and dynamic routes in Nuxt apps.
+Create static and dynamic pages layouts with the `definePageMeta` and `setPageLayout` Nuxt APIs and the `NuxtLayout` Nuxt component.
+Create auto-import composables (top-level and nested) and utilities.
+Create client-only and server-only plugins.
+Install plugins using the `nuxt.config` file.
+Create auto-import plugins with the `provide` plugin helper.
+Create global to be execute automatically when route changes manually applied.
+Create named middleware to be applied manually on specific pages.

+    * Creating Static and Dynamic Routes
+    * Creating Static and Dynamic Layouts
+    * Creating Composables and Utilities
+    * Creating Plugins and Middleware

+* Chapter 3.
 Managing Assets and Adding UI Frameworks

     Serve public and static assets such as images and fonts in Nuxt projects.
 Use Windi CSS as a UI framework for Nuxt apps and create responsive layouts with Windi CSS.
 Write CSS using Less as the CSS preprocessor in your Vue apps.
 Serve dynamic assets from using composables in the `<template>` block.